silviu-toderita/UpNext/README.md

 - Dynamically generated chronological chart allows the app to work at nearly any size
 - Autosave and autoload

 UpNext was written in Java for an Introduction to Software Construction course in the spring of 2021.
+[Download it for Windows, MacOS or Linux here](https://github.com/silviu-toderita/UpNext/releases/).

 ## Dependencies